 In July 2015, an enquirer made contact with Mr Harradine’s organization and asked about their policy towards the Abbey-Principality of San Luigi.
 After the expected dismissals and slurs, the conversation took an interesting turn, and the enquirer was instead offered the possibility of acquiring a “genuine” knighthood or other title conferred by the formerly regnant King Kigeli of Rwanda, with a brochure prepared that set out what was on offer to those who were willing to pay the required fees.

 During the same year, a correspondent reported that they had received an email from Mr Harradine’s organization that contained the following:

 “The opportunity exists to become a true and genuine knight in the Crown Order of the Royal House of Georgia under His Royal Highness Prince Nugzar, the head and chief of the House.
 Knighthood is one of the greatest honors a man or woman can receive in this life.
 If interested, let us know and we can direct you to the royal delegate who can assist you: (email@example.com).
 The following website might be of interest: http://www.royal-commission.org”

-It seems clear that the “Commission” is in fact an association of middlemen trading in titles conferred by ex-regnant Royal Houses and making handsome commissions on their deals.
-Since the Abbey-Principality of San Luigi has never sold or bought titles, and opposes their commercial trade, it should be clear that our aims and those of the “Commission” are in opposition.
-Moreover, it is clear that those who expose and speak out against the activities of the “Commission” are then seen as “fair game” to be attacked and insulted.
+It seems to us that the “Commission” is in fact an association of middlemen trading in titles conferred by ex-regnant Royal Houses and making handsome commissions on their deals.
+It would also appear that the Abbey-Principality of San Luigi is seen by these individuals as potential competition for what they quite wrongly regard as “their” turf.
+Moreover, it is clear that those who expose and speak out against the activities of the “Commission” are then seen as fair game to be attacked and insulted.
 Where is the supposed “honour” in such behaviour?